All Saints Church, Fleet: History and description

 The interior was significantly altered in the later twentieth century by the removal of the Lefroy tomb from its original position and by the whitewashing of the apse.
 Of these alterations, Pevsner comments; "And so a work by a none too prolific genius is irreparably spoiled."

 Fire

 Far greater damage was caused in 2015 by an arson attack.
 On 22 June the roof and much of the interior was destroyed by a major fire.
 Daniel Finnerty, a seventeen-year-old local, was subsequently arrested for suspected arson.
 In November 2015, at Winchester Crown Court, Finnerty pleaded guilty to two charges of arson and was sentenced to four years in a Youth Offender Institution (reduced to 3 1/2 years on appeal) and to a three-year extended licence.
+The church was returned to a condition where it could hold services by 30 April 2023 when it was reconsecrated.